kensnyder/bunshine/packages/bunshine/README.md

     `${message}`; // will do the same as .text() message.buffer(); // get data as Buffer
-    message.arrayBuffer(); // get data as array buffer message.readableString(); // get data as a ReadableString object message.json(); // parse data with JSON.parse()
+    message.arrayBuffer(); // get data as array buffer message.readableStream(); // get data as a ReadableStream object message.json(); // parse data with JSON.parse()
+    message.type; // message, ping, or pong
   },
   // called when a handler throws any error
   error: (sc: SocketContext, error: Error) => {